brimdata/zui/README.md

 npm start
 ```

-Newer version of Node are probably ok, too.
+Newer versions of Node are probably ok, too.
 For instance, the version installing on macOS via `brew` as of October, 2018 is `10.12.0` and seems to run the desktop client fine.

 Running `npm start` will compile files in `./src` to `./dist` and open the app.
 When a file is changed, it will recompile it and reload the app.